szabgab/slides/golang/struct.md

 ## Exercise: read-csv-struct
 {id: exercise-read-csv-struct}

-* Take the following CSV file, read in the content into structs
+* Take the following CSV file, read in the content into structs so that the latitude and longitude values are stored in `float64`.

 ![](examples/csv-struct/cities.csv)

+## Exercise: implement 2D point and move
+{id: exercise-implement-2d-point-and-move}

+* Implement a function using a struct that can store x,y values representing a point.
+* Then add a function called `move` that accepts dx and dy the distances the point needs to move and update the location of the point.

+## Exercise: implement 3D point and move
+{id: exercise-implement-3d-point-and-move}

+* Improve the previous code by creating another struct that can handle points in 3D.